protontypes/open-sustainable-technology/README.md

 - [pulpo](https://github.com/flechtenberg/pulpo) - A python-based optimization tool for life cycle assessment (LCA) that aims to import, optimize, solve, retrieve, save, and summarize LCA results.
 - [pathways](https://github.com/polca/pathways) - A Python package that characterizes the environmental impacts of products, sectors or transition scenarios over time using Life Cycle Assessment.
 - [LCA as Code](https://github.com/kleis-technology/lcaac) - A domain-specific language for life-cycle analysis experts.
+- [ecoinvent_interface](https://github.com/brightway-lca/ecoinvent_interface) - This is an unofficial and unsupported Python library to get ecoinvent data, a life cycle inventory database for fuels, energy, chemicals and plastics, batteries, building and construction, waste, agriculture, forestry and wood, pulp and paper, metals, and transport.
 - [LCIA](https://github.com/ecoinvent/lcia) - Contains important files from the ecoinvent Life Cycle Impact Assessment method implementation procedure for ecoinvent.

 ### Input Output Model